 Dates and (loose) timeline:

-Sunday, April 18th @9am: Beginning reduction: The kiln has already been turned and has been heating up for a few hours at the point. during this time the objective is to keep temperature even and to go from an oxidation to a reduction firing atmosphere.
-This is not always easy and is effected by many factors (ex: the weather and how the kiln was loaded).
+Saturday, July 24 : Firing begins at 6am and (should be) going into reduction by 9am: The kiln will be turned at 6am (you are welcome to join if you are interested in seeing this part), and then will heat up for a few hours.
+During this time, the objective is to keep temperature even and to go from an oxidation to a reduction firing atmosphere around 9am (this is when it gets exciting so join around 9 for this action).
+Getting the kiln into reduction is not always easy and is effected by many factors (ex: the weather and how the kiln was loaded).
 There will be an explanation on how temperature and other details help to decide next steps for adjustments and there will be explanation on the difference between oxidation and reduction.

 Workshop objective: You will walk away having a broader knowledge of what ^10 reduction firing is, and the differenced between gas and electric firing.